Other Repeaters

 This repeater is located on at a site that is primarily used for TV translator service - that is, to relay TV signals into the Bear Lake communities.
 Having numerous TV receive and transmit systems on-site makes for a site with a lot of antennas - as the picture shows.

-Bear Lake is a long, narrow freshwater lake that extends north into
+Bear Lake is a long, narrow

 repeaters located in the area have any sort of reasonable coverage.